Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Actually, we filmed another video that’s on the toxic #MeToo, and how there’s legit #MeToo and then how it became toxic, and how it violates boundaries, like in the clinical psychology sense of boundaries.
 Go watch that video.
 It’s a quick one, a couple minutes.
 And it makes a point.
 I’ll be coming around to that point again later.

 This podcast is an attempt to understand the #MeToo movement from a man’s perspective.
 The other thing is, I’m living in Asia right now.
 And I’ve asked all my male and female friends, what they think of the #MeToo movement.
-And I live out here in Asia, bouncing between Bangkok, Singapore, Bali, Jakarta.
-They’re all English speakers and spent considerable time in the West as I have.
+And I live out here in Asia, bouncing between Bangkok, Singapore, Bali, Jakarta, places like this.
+So anyway, I asked my friends, they’re all English speakers and spent considerable time in the West as I have.

 Now we all know, I’m assuming, the early #MeToo movement cases like the Salma Hayek one and so many others, the Harvey Weinstein issue, and all of that, these are heartbreaking stories of sexual assaults and harassment and so on.
 And I don’t know any man who wouldn’t side with the women on this.
 But to hate on men, as like half the world because of what less than 1% of men have done is just obviously ridiculous.